-The Town's 5 Year Review of the 2012 Parks, Recreation and Library Facilities Master Plan (April 2017) - by Monteith + Brown, Dillon - recommends the continuation of the Active Parkland Target of 2.2 hectares for every 1,000 people (see Appendix I).
-Currently, the Town is achieving an Active Parkland ratio of an estimated 2.56 hectares per 1000 people, which is a significant measure of a successful parkland acquisition strategy over the past 20 years.
+The Town's 5 Year Review of the 2012 Parks, Recreation and Library Facilities Master Plan (April 2017) - by Monteith + Brown, Dillon - recommends the continuation of the Town-wide Active Parkland Target of 2.2 hectares for every 1,000 people (see Appendix I).
+Currently, the Town is achieving a Town-wide Active Parkland ratio of an estimated 2.56 hectares per 1000 people, which is a significant measure of a successful parkland acquisition strategy over the past 20 years.

-Recommendation 1: It is recommended that the Town continue to utilize the Active Parkland Target of 2.2 hectares per 1000 people for planning and Parkland acquisition to the horizon year of 2031.
+Recommendation 1: It is recommended that the Town continue to utilize the Town-wide Active Parkland Target of 2.2 hectares per 1000 people as an aspirational objective for planning and Parkland acquisition to the horizon year of 2031, or until such time as the Target is fully reconsidered, or confirmed.

 The Town of Oakville is becoming more and more "urban".
 As such, at some point in the future (beyond 2031) the Town's opportunities for acquiring Active Parkland will be reduced because the Town will be essentially "built-out" to its municipal boundaries, while, at the same time, more, and more intense growth through intensification will be absorbed.
-Because of more, and more urban growth projections, it is expected that the continued achievement of the Active Parkland Target will become more and more difficult to achieve over time.
+Because of more, and more urban growth projections, it is expected that the continued achievement of the Town-wide Active Parkland Target will become more and more difficult to achieve over time.